ethereum/consensus-specs/specs/_features/eip7732/p2p-interface.md

 ```
 (
-  List[SignedExecutionPayloadEnvelope, MAX_REQUEST_PAYLOAD]
+  List[SignedExecutionPayloadEnvelope, MAX_REQUEST_PAYLOADS]
 )
 ```
-Requests execution payload envelope by `signed_execution_payload_envelope.message.block_root`.
+Requests execution payload envelopes by `signed_execution_payload_envelope.message.block_root`.
 The response is a list of `SignedExecutionPayloadEnvelope` whose length is less than or equal to the number of requested execution payload envelopes.
 It may be less in the case that the responding peer is missing payload envelopes.

-No more than `MAX_REQUEST_PAYLOAD` may be requested at a time.
+No more than `MAX_REQUEST_PAYLOADS` may be requested at a time.

-ExecutionPayloadEnvelopeByRoot is primarily used to recover recent execution payload envelope (e.g. when receiving a payload attestation with revealed status as true but never received a payload).
+ExecutionPayloadEnvelopesByRoot is primarily used to recover recent execution payload envelopes (e.g. when receiving a payload attestation with revealed status as true but never received a payload).

 The request MUST be encoded as an SSZ-field.